pytorch/pytorch/README.md

 export _GLIBCXX_USE_CXX11_ABI=1
 ```

+Please **note** that starting from PyTorch 2.5, the PyTorch XPU build supports both new and old ABIs.
+Previously, XPU only supported the new ABI.
+If you want to compile with Intel GPU support, please follow [Intel GPU Support](#intel-gpu-support).

 If you're compiling for AMD ROCm then first run this command:
 ```bash
 # Only run this if you're compiling for ROCm